 The race course will be measured and certified according to the USATF.

 This Half marathon travel on mostly scenic country roads and include oceanside views.
-The course is very flat - for New England - and has no real hills but a few very gradual inclines.
+The course is very flat - - and has no hills but a few very gradual inclines.
 (At mile 6 the course gradually goes up hill a total of 50 feet over a 1.5 mile stretch)

 The 2014 course is slightly different from last year.
 85 percent of the course is the same.
 Only 15% of the course is changed from about mile 8 to mile 10.
 (We no longer go into North Hampton).
 The course starts in the center of Hampton Beach near B street, and north of the large Sea Shell.
 The starting line is about 1/4 mile south of the famous Seashell on Hampton beach.

 For 2014 you will go two loops around the Hampton Beach area affording the thousands of spectators a chance to cheer you on.
 After these two totally flat loops you will head north on Ocean Boulevard along the water to High Street and turn then inland.

 Here you will run on tree lined shady roads in pretty residential loop of Hampton before coming back out to the ocean at mile 10.